Biography of Oliver Cromwell

 1629: Dissolution of Parliament by King Charles in March.
 Cromwell returns home.

 1631: Cromwell moves his family to St. Ives, Cambridgeshire to become a farmer.

 1636: He moves his family to Ely.

 1637: The impoverished King imposes Ship Money tax on goods imported or exported by sea.

-1640: (April) King calls up the “Short Parliament” to call for new taxes.
+1640: The King calls up the “Short Parliament”in April to call for new taxes.
 Cromwell represents Cambridge as their M.P.
 Parliament is dissolved due to disagreements but is called up again in November and becomes known as the “Long Parliament”.

-1641: (October) Massacres take place after a rising in Ireland.
+1641: Massacres take place after a rising in Ireland in October.
 27th November Parliament sends the “Grand Remonstrance” to the King which is a list of all its grievances.

-1643: Cromwell made the Governor of the Isle of Ely.
+1643: Cromwell is made the Governor of the Isle of Ely.

 1646: 27th April the King escapes to the Scottish forces at Newark and the Parliamentarians march on his temporary capital Oxford, which surrenders on 4th June.